A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Conclusion

 \section{Conclusion}

-We have analyzed distributed quantum computation in terms of quantum Shannon theory.
+We have analyzed distributed quantum computation in terms of quantum Shannon theory for the first time.
 We have considered an asymptotic scenario for entanglement-assisted LOCC implementations of bipartite unitaries.
-For protocols consisting of two-round LOCC, we have derived an achievable rate tuple of costs of entanglement and classical communication in terms of the Markovianizing cost of the unitary, and we leave its optimality as a conjecture.
-The problem formulated in this contribution can be regarded as a quantum analog of `interactive coding for lossless computing' in classical information theory \cite{gamal11}.
+For protocols consisting of two-round LOCC, we have derived the achievable rate region for the costs of entanglement and classical communication under an additional requirement on the convergence speed of error.
+We have also derived a general lower bound on the minimum cost of resources.
+The results can be straightforwardly generalized for cases where ${\rm dim}{{\mathcal H}^A}\neq{\rm dim}{{\mathcal H}^B}$.
+The problem formulated in this paper can be regarded as a quantum analog of `interactive coding for lossless computing' in classical information theory \cite{gamal11}.